lukaszbajkowski/Banknote-Blog/README.md

 ## Setup

-In this project, everything required to run and work with this project is included in the **package.json** file
+In this project, everything required to run and work with this project is included in the **requirements.txt** file

 ### Windows System Configuration